5 Biggest Startup Trends & Predictions For 2018

 Micro-Moments Will Become More Important

-According to a research by Zenith Media, smartphone penetration among individuals will rise to 66% in 2018, which certainly will increase the demands and expectations of the users from their phones.
+According to research by Zenith Media, smartphone penetration among individuals will rise to 66% in 2018, which certainly will increase the demands and expectations of the users from their phones.

 According to Google: